Mayank1909/youtubeClone/README.md

  -In that concept of nth-commnets we use recursion to display the replies as at the end of the days replies are nothing but comments.

 ## building live chat
-  To build the live chat thing we need are :
+  -To build the live chat thing we need are :
   -Get the data live
   -Update the data
-  HOW ?
+  -HOW ?
   -Web socket(trading apps) very fast like zerodha -API polling(Gmail) -- here we set an interval to call the API after a certain amount of time there will be an API polling like in - cricbuzz  when we are in the website and page refershes after every 25 secs so thats the interval that has been set.